jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 .. warning::

-    Symmetric multiprocessing (SMP) mode is only supported on FVP but is disabled by default.
+    Symmetric multiprocessing (SMP) mode is only supported on Corstone-1000 with Cortex-A35 FVP but is disabled by default.

 #.
 Build the software stack with SMP mode enabled: